Former Ballon d'Or winner dating German model: He is 38 years older than her

 Matthaus dating young model

-According to Daily Star, the 64-year-old is in a relationship with German model Theresa Sommer, who is 38 years younger than him and the two have been spotted together at public places.
+According to Daily Star, the 64-year-old is in a relationship with German model Theresa Sommer, who is 38 years younger than him.

 The two were at the Austrian ski resort, which Sommer is a fan of.
-The former footballer was asked about their relationship, and he simply responded: “We are here for the skiing, and that is a private matter.”
+And when the former footballer was asked about their relationship, and he simply responded: “We are here for the skiing, and that is a private matter.”

 According to Sun Sport, Sommer is a highly educated young lady.
 She studied economics and management at King's College, London and psychology at Durham University.